A Future of Possibilities

 I am so proud to meet young enthusiastic Afghan refugees ready to change their lives.
 They have hearts bubbling with ideas for a brighter future and eyes that look toward the skies”

-– Dr. Erum Zarief, ARC Pakistan
+– Dr. Erum Zarief, Alight Pakistan

 Putting education first